theNoonLight/theNoonLight/PUZZLE_SETUP.md

 # 🧩 Puzzle Upload System Setup

-This guide explains how to set up automatic puzzle uploads to Supabase when you push to GitHub and Vercel deploys.
+This guide explains how to set up automatic puzzle uploads to Supabase using GitHub Actions.

 ## 🚀 How It Works

-### **1. Build-Time Sync (Primary)**
-- When Vercel builds your app, it runs `npm run build`
+### **GitHub Actions Workflow**
+- When you push changes to the `puzzles/` directory, GitHub Actions automatically triggers
-- This automatically validates and syncs all puzzles from the `puzzles/` directory
+- The workflow validates puzzle structure and syncs them to Supabase
 - Puzzles are uploaded to Supabase Storage and metadata is saved to the database

-### **2. Cron Job Sync (Backup)**
-- Vercel runs a cron job every 6 hours to ensure puzzles stay in sync
-- This catches any puzzles that might have been missed during build
+- Works with any deployment platform (Vercel, Netlify, etc.)

 ## 📁 Puzzle Structure